Ameek94/BOBE/docs/source/examples/cosmology.rst

       pip install -e '.[cobaya]'

-   Run this from the JaxBo source directory.
+   Run this from the BOBE source directory.

 You'll also need the Planck and DESI data files.
 Follow the `Cobaya installation guide <https://cobaya.readthedocs.io/>`_ for data setup.